-Isn’t that amazing!
+Isn’t that amazing?

 Let’s break down the process of scheduling multiple tweets at once with bulk scheduling using SocialPilot.

-Step 1: Upload your CSV file
+Step 1: Upload Your CSV File for Bulk Scheduling

 Scheduling these many tweets is easier done than said.
 All you have to do is drag and drop or click in the dotted square box to upload the CSV file.

-Step 2: Review the Posts
+Step 2: Review and Edit the Tweets for Scheduling

-Moreover, you can see all the posts having an assigned account in the CSV file and the tweets which don’t have an account given yet.
+Moreover, you can see all the posts with an assigned account in the CSV file and the tweets that don’t have an account given yet.

 Now, click on the “Select Account” button.